rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-This example uses the long closure syntax, `fn@(s: ~str) ...`,
+This example uses the long closure syntax, `fn@(s: ~str) ...`.
+Using
-making the fact that we are declaring a box closure explicit.
-In
+this syntax makes it explicit that we are declaring a boxed
-practice boxed closures are usually defined with the short closure
+closure.
+In practice, boxed closures are usually defined with the
-syntax introduced earlier, in which case the compiler will infer
+short closure syntax introduced earlier, in which case the compiler
-the type of closure.
-Thus our managed closure example could also
+infers the type of closure.
+Thus our managed closure example could
-be written:
+also be written:

 ~~~~
 fn mk_appender(suffix: ~str) -> fn@(~str) -> ~str {